Splatt Gallery

 Martin Mull was the first “CREEM Mate of the Month”, in the February 1974 issue of CREEM magazine.
 A sporadic feature, but it set the stage for other regular features, coming up soon.

-A great photo of Iggy Pop in an ad in the February 1, 1974 issue of the LA Free Press in Los Angeles, California for the paper’s upcoming five-part series on “The Rise, Heat And Passionate Orgasm of Cock Rock: from Presley to Bowie”.
+A great photo of a smiling Iggy Pop in an ad in the February 1, 1974 issue of the LA Free Press in Los Angeles, California for the paper’s upcoming five-part series on “The Rise, Heat And Passionate Orgasm of Cock Rock: from Presley to Bowie”.

 An ad by an unknown artist for Ted Lucas at Abstention Coffee House in Rochester, Michigan on February 1, 1974.